aajonusnet/aajonusnet/md/Misc/The Worst Mistake in the History of the Human Race.md

 [PDF File - Original](https://web.cs.ucdavis.edu/~rogaway/classes/188/materials/Diamond-TheWorstMistakeInTheHistoryOfTheHumanRace.pdf)

-Aajonus reposted this article on his website back in April 2012.
+Aajonus reposted this article on his website in April 2012.

 ### The Worst Mistake in the History of the Human Race